Asymptotics of Partial Density Functions for Divisors: Partial Bergman kernels

-If $s$ is a section of $L$ then by abuse of notation we let $s$ also denote its local representative in given a trivialization: thus $|s(z)|_{\phi} = |s(z)|e^{-\phi(z)}$.
+If $s$ is a section of $L$ then by abuse of notation we let $s$ also denote its local representative in a given trivialization: thus $|s(z)|_{\phi} = |s(z)|e^{-\phi(z)}$.
 The associated curvature form\footnote{Note the factor of $2\pi$}

 is a well defined $(1,1)$-form and the hermitian metric $e^{-\phi}$ is said to be (strictly) positive if $\omega_{\phi}$ is a (strictly) positive form, which occurs if and only if $\phi_\zeta$ is a (strictly) plurisubharmonic function for all local trivializations $\zeta$.
-When $\phi$ is strictly plurisubharmonic we let $\omega_{\phi}^{[n]} = \frac{1}{n!} \omega_{\phi}^n$ be the associated volume form.
+When $\phi$ is strictly plurisubharmonic we let $\omega_{\phi}^{[d]} = \frac{1}{d!} \omega_{\phi}^d$ be the associated volume form.

-The abuse of notation $h = e^{-\phi}$ also leads us to use the terminology `$\phi$ is a (plurisubharmonic potential) for $L$' instead of $h$ is a metric on $L$ (with positive curvature).

 The hermitian metric $e^{-\phi}$ gives a pairing $(\cdot,\cdot)_{\phi} \colon L_z \otimes L_z \to \mathbb C$ that is linear in the first variable and conjugate linear in the second.
 The induced $L^2$-inner product on two smooth sections $s,t$ of $L$ is given by